Juniper/YAPT/doc/readme.md

 Space Rest API connector connects to IP `Ip` with user `User` and encrypted password `Password` which has been set by using the password utility.
 YAPT support Junos Space device on-boarding by `discovering` the device or by outbound-ssh initiated device connection using device "configlets".
 The discovery task plugin docs have more information about the on-boarding methods.
-The files in `TemplateDir` are being used by the Space Rest API connector to make the right calls since Junos Rest API is using different attributes in the Rest calls.
+The files in `TemplateDir` are being used by the Space Rest API connector to make the right calls since Junos Rest API cahnges from version to version.
 This parameter has to point to the right Junos Space version being used.

 ```yaml